-- 2.1 We carried out an investigation into the firm following an inspection by our AML Proactive Supervision Team. - 2.2 Our inspection and subsequent investigation identified areas of concern in relation to the firm's compliance with the Money Laundering, Terrorist Financing (Information on the Payer) Regulations 2017 (MLRs 2017), the SRA Principles 2019, the SRA Principles 2011, the SRA Code of Conduct for Firms 2019 and the SRA Code of Conduct 2011.
+2.1 We carried out an investigation into the firm following a desk-based review by our AML Proactive Supervision Team.

+2.2 Our inspection and subsequent investigation identified areas of concern in relation to the firm's compliance with the Money Laundering, Terrorist Financing (Information on the Payer) Regulations 2017 (MLRs 2017), the SRA Principles and the SRA Code of Conduct for Firms.